Development and contribution

 Review process

-The pull request will be tested, discussed and merged.
-This is called “review process”.
+The pull request will be tested, discussed and merged as part of the “review process”.
 The process will take some effort and time to learn.
 However, a few (command line) tools can get you a long way, and we’ll cover those essentials in the next sections.

 Tip: we encourage you to keep the pull requests small.
-Reviewing small incremental changes are more efficient.
+Reviewing small incremental changes is more efficient.

 Check code quality